datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ## 1. Create Astra DB Instance

 _**`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
-No credit card required, $25.00 USD credit every month, roughly 5M writes, 30M reads, 40GB storage monthly - sufficient to run small production workloads._
+No credit card required, $25.00 USD credit every month, roughly 80GB of storage and 20 million read/write operations storage monthly (numbers that have gone up in the last few days) - sufficient to run small production workloads._

 ✅ Register (if needed) and Sign In to Astra DB [https://astra.datastax.com](https://astra.dev/10-27): You can use your `Github`, `Google` accounts or register with an `email`.